AdobeDocs/id-service.en/help/implementation-guides/ecid-a4t-target.md

 });
 ```

-The ID service returns the payload in a JSON object similar to the following example.
-Payload data is required by [!DNL Target].
+The Visitor ID Service returns the payload in a JSON object similar to the following example.
+Payload data is required by Target.

 ```js
 {